 How to Shoot in RAW on Android

-For the Android users out there, this should be pretty easy.
+For the die-hard users out there, it should be pretty easy to learn to shoot in RAW on Android.

 The only requirement for the camera is that it has the Camera2 API, which allows the Android framework to save as RAW.
 What does that mean for you?
 Not very much, except that if your phone lacks the Camera2 API, you’re not gonna be shooting in raw.
 It can’t be added through an app – the manufacturer has to build the phone with it in mind.